Originally published January 2023

 Once primarily used on cruise ships and by backpackers hiking in the woods, satellite is becoming more mainstream.
 Not only are satellite services within reach for more consumers, thanks to innovation they’re also becoming more exciting.

 SpaceX reportedly has long-term plans to develop and deploy broadband satellite to serve Mars.
-The company’s Starlink service currently provides internet access to more than 500,000 subscribers on Earth, mostly in rural and remote places — which may feel like another planet when you’re trying to get a signal.
+The company’s Starlink service currently provides internet access to more than 1.5 million subscribers on Earth, mostly in rural and remote places — which may feel like another planet when you’re trying to get a signal.

-T-Mobile announced it’s teaming up with Starlink to enable customers to send messages from dead zones by 2023.
+T-Mobile is teaming up with Starlink to enable customers to send messages from dead zones.
 The latest iPhones from Apple can already send messages via satellite in emergency situations thanks to the company’s partnership with Globalstar.

 Satellite-powered Wi-Fi on airplanes makes flying more enjoyable for passengers, while the flight crew stays on course thanks to GPS navigation.
 Expect to see more advancements in satellite for aviation, as well as renewed controversy over the use of mobile phones during flight.